phac-nml/biohansel/docs/source/user-docs/usage.rst

 Usage
 =====

-BioHansel subtypes microbial whole-genome sequencing (WGS) data using singe nucleotide variant (SNV) k-mer subtyping schemes.
+biohansel subtypes microbial whole-genome sequencing (WGS) data using singe nucleotide variant (SNV) k-mer subtyping schemes.

 SNV k-mer schemes can be created for use by the tool or the included 33 bp k-mer SNV subtyping schemes for Salmonella enterica subsp. enterica serovar Heidelberg and Enteritidis genomes developed by Genevieve Labbe et al. can be used for analysis of Salmonella WGS data.

-BioHansel can be installed with Conda, pip, or within an existing Galaxy infrastructure.
+biohansel can be installed with Conda, pip, or within an existing Galaxy infrastructure.
 View the `install guide <../installation-docs/home.html>`_ of your preference for additional details.

 Requirements and Dependencies
 -----------------------------

 This tool has only been tested on Linux (specifically Arch Linux).
 It may or may not work on OSX.

-These are the dependencies required for BioHansel
+These are the dependencies required for biohansel

 - Python_ (>=v3.5)
     - numpy_ >=1.12.1